Children’s Wellbeing Surveys Privacy Notice

 Data will be deposited in the Data Archive, however this data will not contain any information which would result in your child being identified.

 If you believe we have not complied with your data protection rights you can contact us firstname.lastname@example.org.

 Further information on how to lodge a complaint with the Scottish Government can be found on Scottish Government website:

 More information about how the Scottish Government deals with personal data including the complaints process can be accessed here:

 You also have the right to lodge a complaint with the Information Commissioner’s office at:

 Information Commissioner’s Office

 When will the results be published?

-Results for Tranche 3 will be published towards the end of 2019.
-CPPs will receive an overall wellbeing report and schools will also receive individual reports (note that in cases where schools have a low pupil numbers the findings for these schools will be combined so that pupils cannot be identified).
+CPPs in phase 3 will receive an overall wellbeing report in the Autumn of 2019 Schools will also receive an individual and a cluster report in June 2019 (note that in cases where schools have a low number of overall or participating pupils they will receive a cluster report only so that pupils cannot be identified).

 Where can I find out more?